New Jersey District Tournament

 Please don't have your timer super close to your mic (the high pitch beep isn't fun for vertigo/migraines thanks :).

-PF PEOPLE: I hope you please share the evidence you’re reading with your opponent before the round so half of the round isn’t “can I have this specific card” (it ruins the flow/pace of the round) thanks!
-I would run disclosure theory every round (“drop my opponent for not disclosing their cases on the wiki, disclosure makes debate more accessible/educational”) that my opponent doesn’t have their case on the wiki https://hspf.debatecoaches.org/ It makes debate more fair & outweighs if someone runs your case against you/your school as you should know how to block it anyway:).
+PF: Please share the evidence you’re reading with your opponent before the round so half of the round isn’t “can I have this specific card” (it ruins the flow/pace of the round) thanks!
+Feel free to run disclosure theory every round I judge (aka drop my opponent for not disclosing their cases on the wiki, disclosure makes debate more accessible/educational) when your opponent doesn’t have their case on the wiki https://hspf.debatecoaches.org/ It makes debate more fair & outweighs if someone runs your case against you/your school as you should know how to block it anyway:).

-Your oral RFD can be done as Gollum, John Mulaney, Elmo or Daniel Day Lewis if you so choose.
+Your oral RFD can be done as Gollum, John Mulaney or Elmo if you so choose.

 I have coached Lincoln–Douglas debate as well as other forms of debate and speech since 2005.

-I participated in LD debate throughout high school, won state twice, and was competitive on the national circuit (advanced far at Nationals and other prominent tournaments like Harvard, Valley, etc) so I understand the many different styles of debate that exist and the juggling you as debaters have to do in terms of judge paradigms.
+I participated in debate throughout high school, won state twice, and was competitive on the national circuit (advanced far at Nationals and other prominent tournaments like Harvard, Valley, etc) so I understand the many different styles of debate that exist and the juggling you as debaters have to do in terms of judge paradigms.
+My goal is for you to learn/grow through this activity so feel free to ask any questions.

 Big Picture:

 I studied philosophy at Northwestern, my PhD was in sociology (intersectional social movements/criminal injustice system) at Berkeley/San Diego & have taught many courses in debate/theory at the graduate & secondary level so I love hearing unique arguments especially critical theory/strong advocacies/anything creative.
 When I judge debate, I flow throughout the round.
 I appreciate debaters who take time to crystallize, weigh arguments/clearly emphasize impacts (when appropriate), and who are inclusive in their debate style and argumentation.
-By this I mean debaters who respect pronouns, respect their opponents, and who work to make debate more accessible (as someone who has been disabled since the time I competed, there is a lot more that needs to be done, but it starts with each of us).
+By this I mean debaters who respect pronouns, respect their opponents, and who work to make debate more accessible (as someone who has been disabled/queer since the time I competed, there is a lot more that needs to be done, but it starts with each of us and beyond the activity).

 PRACTICES I LIKE: